tavasyaa/personalwebsite/README.md

 ### Made with Sass and Materialize

 #### To do:
 Get rid of all extra SCSS, CSS files
 The navbar is way too fat
-Make responsive -- S, m, l for columns
+Make responsive -- s, m, l for columns
+Down button like in World Cup
+Navbar